NetApp-openstack-dev/openstack-docs/source/manila/deployment_choice/section_network-plugins-overview.rst

 As described in :ref:`figure-6.2`, there are a set of network plugins that provide for a variety of integration approaches with Neutron and Standalone networks.
-These plugins should only be used with the NetApp clustered Data ONTAP driver when using share server management.
+These plugins should only be used with the NetApp ONTAP driver when using share server management.

 These are the valid network plugins: